mcdemarco/scms/README.md

 SCMS is a simple, flat file CMS which serves Markdown files as HTML.
 It uses a single PHP file plus a JavaScript file and an htaccess file to serve a directory tree of Markdown files.
 SCMS has a configurable site menu, configurable theming using Bootswatch, automatic tables of contents for individual Markdown files (a la Wikipedia), pass-through of other file formats, and built-in 404 handling.

+## Use

 To run SCMS, you need the `.htaccess` file, `index.php`, the contents of the `js/` directory, and an Apache webserver with PHP and mod_rewrite set up.
 [Here](http://ole.michelsen.dk/blog/setup-local-web-server-apache-php-osx-yosemite.html) are some simple instructions for setting them up on a Mac.

+Once installed, you will be able to access files by name thus:
+content/index.md can be accessed at /.
+content/text.md can be accessed at /text.
+content/subdirectory/index.md can be accessed at /subdirectory/.
+A file at content/subdirectory/text.md can be accessed at /subdirectory/text.

-## Customization Variables
+## Configuration

 The content directory, file type, Bootstrap theme, site name and other settings are customized by editing the PHP variables at the top of `index.php`.
+The default values and other options are explained below.

 ### Setup